airbus-cert/etl-parser/README.md

     def on_event_record(self, event: Event):
+        """ETW event this is what you search"""
+        # Choose the "parse_" function which corresponds to your event
-        """ETW event this is what you search""" message = event.parse_tracelogging() # Invoke TraceLogging parser message = event.parse_etw() # Invoke Manifest based parser
+        message = event.parse_tracelogging() # Invoke TraceLogging parser
+        message = event.parse_etw() # Invoke Manifest based parser